21 Proofreading and Editing Tips for Writers

 - Read the piece backward so you can see each word separately and out of context.

 - Don’t make any assumptions.
-If you’re not sure about something, then look it up so you can fix a mistake (if there is one) and learn the correct way.
+If you’re not sure about something, look it up so you can fix a mistake (if there is one) and learn the correct way.

 - Don’t forget to proofread titles, headlines, and footnotes.